Blotch3D/Blotch3D/README.md

 Blotch3D also provides several custom shaders that are the same as that managed by BasicEffect, but they provide added features.
 To use them, you instantiate a BlBasicEffect, pass the shader file name to its constructor, and set it with the SetEffect delegate of BlSprite.
-An example is shown below, and working examples are provided that demonstrate how to use several such custom shaders.
+Example source code is shown below, and working examples are provided that demonstrate how to use several such custom shaders.

-The custom shader source and the compiled shader files for DirectX and OpenGL are in the src/Content/Effects folder.
+The custom compiled shader files for DirectX and OpenGL are in the src/Content/Effects folder.
 See below for compiling for different platforms.
 To use a custom shader, first copy the compiled shader file (mgfxo file) to your program's output folder---you might add a link to it in your project and set its build properties so it is copied to the output folder when your project builds.

 When your program runs, it specifies that file name in the BlBasicEffect constructor (or you can manage the bytes from the file, yourself, and